 This event will explore how cities can boost their resilience to urban terrorism in order minimize the risks of lethal attacks and ensure a quicker bounce-back when attacks occur.

-This event is part of Friends of Europe’s Peace, Security and Defence Programme, supported by the United States European Command (EUCOM).
+This event is the first of a series of debates on resilience, which aims to develop, foster and promote building resilience into systems, policies and approaches that enables states and societies to withstand, adapt, recover and respond to shocks and crises.
+It is part of Friends of Europe’s Peace, Security and Defence Programme, supported by the United States European Command (EUCOM).
 Our work is firmly anchored in our expertise in a range of fields, including energy and climate change, geopolitics, international development, migration and health.
 We seek a holistic approach to European, transatlantic and global security policies.
 Security considerations are, in turn, mainstreamed into these areas of expertise, enriching the debate by encouraging experts to think outside their comfort zones.

 Should you not be able to view the photo gallery, please click here.